TROUBLESHOOTING AIR RIDE ADAPTIVE SUSPENSION

 - Frequent raising or lowering can overheat the air suspension system.
 You may have to wait up to 15 minutes for the system to cool down so you can raise or lower the vehicle again.
 You’ll see a “Leveling System Unavailable” message on your Driver Information Center (DIC) when this happens.

-- If the vehicle is heavily loaded and the air springs cannot raise the vehicle past your current height, it will stay at the current height.
+- On full-size SUVs, if the vehicle is heavily loaded and the air springs cannot raise the vehicle past your current height, it will stay at the current height.
 You’ll see a “Leveling System Unavailable” message on your DIC when this happens.

 - If the front of your vehicle detects an object beneath it, it will stop lowering and raise to the previous height.
 You’ll see an “object detected” message in your DIC when this happens.